Oscar and Emmy-winning actor Cloris Leachman dies at 94

 “I’m kind of like that in life.
 I’m magic, and I believe in magic.
 There’s supposed to be a point in life when you aren’t supposed to stay believing that.
 I haven’t reached it yet.”

-During the 1950s, Leachman became busy in live TV drama, demonstrating her versatility, including in roles that represented casting standards in that era.
+During the 1950s, Leachman became busy in live TV drama, demonstrating her versatility, including in roles that represented casting standards of that era.

 “One week I’d be on as a Chinese girl, the next as a blond cockney and weeks later as a dark-haired someone else,” she recalled.
 In 1955, she made her film debut in a hard-boiled Mickey Spillane saga, “Kiss Me Deadly” — “I was the naked blonde that Mike Hammer picked up on that dark highway.”